hypo69/hypo/docs/gemini/en/consultant/src/bots/chat_gpt_nodejs/chatgpt-telegram/docs/gemini/en/consultant/src/utils.md

 /**
  * Removes a file.
  *
- * :param path: The path to the file to be removed.
+ * :param path: The path to the file to remove.
- * :raises: Error if file removal fails.
+ * :raises Exception: If the file cannot be removed.
  */
 export async function removeFile(path) {
     try {
         // Attempt to remove the file.
         await unlink(path);
     } catch (error) {
-        // Log the error with details.
+        // Log the error with detailed information. logger.error('Error while removing file:', error);
-        logger.error('Failed to remove file', { path, error });
-        // Important: Re-raise the error to allow the calling function to handle it. throw error;
+        // ...
+Handle the error appropriately.  e.g., re-throw or return a meaningful value.
     }
 }
 ```